top of page

 PUR (Spectrum) - Of that energy the light produces, how much can the plants actually use

 Right out of the gate we suggest you put your light on a timer, or program it to only be on for 8 hours a day.
-If we need to adjust the light we will do so adjusting the intensity (PAR) and spectrum (PUR) of your light.
-Running your light for longer than 8 hours a day can just lead to algae.
-Hobbyists also focus on the wrong values, like lumens and watts .
+If we need to adjust the light, we will do so adjusting the intensity (PAR) and spectrum (PUR) of your light.
+Running your light for longer than 8 hours a day can just led to algae.
+Hobbyists also focus on the wrong values, like lumens and watts.
 These are older ways we used to try and estimate PAR and PUR, but we no longer use these values anymore.

 Time your CO2 so that it is on 1 hour before your lights are on.
 This way Co2 saturation levels are high as soon as your light turns on kick starting photosynthesis.